Index of Repudiated Books: Textology and history

-The Slavonic index is included in collections of permanent composition - the Church Statutes, Tribes, the Kormchaya, in relatively permanent composition - the "Golden Chain", "Izmaragd" and others, and in a large number of collections of non-permanent composition, such as the even collections compiled by Efrosin the scribe of the late 15th century.
+The Slavonic index is included in collections of permanent composition – the Church Statutes, Tribes, the Kormchaya, in relatively permanent composition – the "Golden Chain", "Izmaragd" and others, and in a large number of collections of non-permanent composition, such as the even collections compiled by Efrosin the scribe of the late 15th century.
 In most of the manuscript books of permanent composition, such as the Kormchaya, Ustav, etc. (with the exception of the Izbornik of 1073 and the Tacticon), the presence or absence of lists of abridged books does not depend on the edition of these books.

-The sixteenth-century manuscript reflects a special edition of the Slavonic index, Metropolitan Zosima's Tale of the Denied Books...
+The sixteenth-century manuscript reflects a special edition of the Slavonic index, Metropolitan Zosima's Tale of the Denied Books.

 Composition

 The original translated Byzantine list was intended to separate canonical sacred books from non-canonical, "falsely written" ones.
 According to the observations of N. A. Kobiak, already in the eleventh century the list did not reflect the repertoire of the apocrypha of Slavonic literature.
 In the 1073 Izbornik and its lists (manuscripts) 29 names of apocryphal works are named.
-Of these in Old Church Slavonic and Old Russian literature (XI - middle of XVII century) in translations and remakes was known not more than 9:
+Of these in Old Church Slavonic and Old Russian literature (11th–mid-18th century) in translations and remakes was known not more than 9: